 The Honey browser extension is a major player in the shopping extension place, and for anyone who shops online frequently, the Honey extension is definitely worth considering.

-Time to break down if this platform is worth the hype in our Honey extension review!
+Time to break down if this platform is worth the hype and how to actually save money in our Honey extension review!

 Honey is a free browser extension that saves you money while shopping for things online.
 Formally known as Honey Science Corporation, the company was founded in October 2012 in Los Angeles, California.

 According to Honey’s website, the platform is used by 17+ million users worldwide.
 Honey has also found more than $1 billion in savings, and paid out $8 million to Honey members.
 The company was even acquired by PayPal for $4 billion, so there’s certainly an impressive backing for the Ecommerce company.